casulli/ratkrylov-compress-matfun/README.md

 Some functions required to run the other low-memory methods that we compare against `RKcompress_fAb` are contained in the `utils-comparison` folder; the output of the experiments is saved in the `output-data` folder.

+The folder `block-version` contains a variant of the code for the computation of f(A)B, where B is a block vector (i.e. a tall and skinny matrix) based on block Krylov subspaces.
+This code has been only used in [2].

-[1] Angelo A. Casulli, Igor Simunec, A low-memory Lanczos method with rational Krylov compression for matrix functions, to appear on arXiv (2024).
+[1] Angelo A. Casulli, Igor Simunec, A low-memory Lanczos method with rational Krylov compression for matrix functions, arXiv:2403.04390 (2024).

+[2] Angelo A. Casulli, Block rational Krylov methods for matrix equations and matrix functions, PhD thesis, 2024

 ## Dependencies